All Episodes

 You have to defeat them.

-That's what war is, and you defeat them by killing them.
+And you defeat them by killing them.

-It's it's so easy for you to say.
+It's so easy for you to say.

 The word kill them just rolls off your lips.

-No, they're not human beings just like us.
+No, they're not human beings, just like us.

 And that's the difference.